-I have quite a few necklaces.
+I have quite a few necklaces and trendy jewelry.
 My setup is unusual as well.
 I have a revolving door for my bedroom closet which features an old skool Murphy bed attached to it.
 The mattress has been removed and only a wall of springs remains.

 I decided to use this to my advantage.
 It has become a sort of additional wall space for my accessories.
 In this and future blog posts, I will describe, in detail, the areas I have created to house all of the wearables in my closet.